Chart Color Schemes

 Health performance in Greenway is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Greenway faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Greenway faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Notably, common health conditions are prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population (~2,980 people), compared to 62.4% across Australian Capital Territory.
-The most common medical conditions in the area are mental health issues and asthma, impacting 11.1 and 8.2% of residents respectively.
-64.7% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 18.1% of residents aged 65 and over (969 people), higher than the 14.3% in Australian Capital Territory.
+The rate of private health cover is very high at approximately 56% of the total population (~3,337 people), compared to 62.4% in the Australian Capital Territory.
+Mental health issues and asthma were found to be the most common medical conditions, impacting 11.1 and 8.2% of residents respectively.
+However, 64.7% of residents declared themselves completely clear of medical ailments, compared to 70.2% across the Australian Capital Territory.
+The working-age population faces notable health challenges, with elevated chronic condition rates.
+As of 2021, the area has 18.5% of residents aged 65 and over (1,109 people), which is higher than the 14.3% in the Australian Capital Territory.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health